 Arkansas has been home to Walmart since 1962, when Sam Walton opened his first store in the town of Rogers.
 Walmart.org continues to invest in the region that has allowed Walmart to become the global company it is today.
 Our regional giving strategy works to enhance the quality of life through the following initiatives:

-- Improving Community Access and Availability to Healthier Food: We support programs that work to systematically improve access to healthier food, teach healthier eating skills and collaborate among local nonprofits to meet the area’s long-term needs.
+- Improving Community Access and Availability to Healthier Food: We support programs that work to systematically improve access and availability to healthier food for underserved communities, and collaborate among local nonprofits to meet the area’s long-term needs.
 Deadline to apply is April 1, 2020.

 For the Northwest Arkansas Giving Program, eligible nonprofit organizations must operate within Northwest Arkansas or be affiliates/chapters of larger organizations that operate within the region and whose work directly relates to the above focus areas.
 To learn more, check out our Northwest Arkansas Giving Guidelines.